-Softly at first, the unmistakable synthesizer overture to Europe’s iconic ’80s stadium-rock hit graces the air.
-Prairie suggests that they change the value of one of the resistors to increase the amplifier’s gain, and as Golkaramnay makes the adjustment, the volume rises and “The Final Countdown”—the original this time—fills the space.
+Softly at first, the unmistakable synthesizer overture to Europe’s 1980s stadium-rock hit graces the air.
+Prairie suggests that they change the value of one of the resistors to increase the amplifier’s gain, and as Golkaramnay makes the adjustment, the volume rises and “The Final Countdown” — the original this time — fills the space.

-“I was in the high school band, so when I came Norwich, like everyone else, I was drafted into Band Company,” he chuckles.
+“I was in the high school band, so when I came Norwich, like everyone else, I was drafted into Band Company,” he says with a chuckle.
 “Yes, I am a Zoobie.”
 He played the baritone horn in the Regimental Band for one year, at which point he decided to shift focus and pursue other leadership opportunities within the Corps.
 By his senior year he had risen to the position of battalion XO and was captain of the rifle team.

-Following his 1983 graduation, Prairie commissioned into the Air Force and the next year, completed a master’s in electrical engineering at the Air Force Institute of Technology.
-He spent a handful of years working for the Air Force Lab at Wright-Patterson AFB before returning to school and earning a PhD from North Carolina State in 1991.
+Following his 1983 graduation, Prairie commissioned into the U.S. Air Force and the next year, completed a master’s in electrical engineering at the Air Force Institute of Technology.
+He spent a handful of years working for the Air Force Lab at Wright-Patterson Air Force Base before returning to school and earning a doctorate from North Carolina State in 1991.
 Two more Air Force Lab assignments followed, first at Kirtland, then at Bolling.
 During this period, he and his wife, Sharron, started their family.
 He retired at the rank of major in 1998 and would go on to work in industry for the next decade.

-A few years later, while under contract with the Army on a long-term engineering project, he attended a Native American flute festival.
-“One of the guys was selling a kit for twenty bucks.
+A few years later, while under U.S. Army contract on a long-term engineering project, he attended a Native American flute festival.
+“One of the guys was selling a kit for 20 bucks.
 So I bought it, stopped at Lowe’s to get some glue, took it back to the hotel, and made it.
 And when it worked I was like, I can do this!
 And it was easy to play.
 So I started making them from scratch.”

-When Prairie joined the Norwich faculty in 2008, he initially hesitated to engage his students in his flute-making hobby.
-“Having been in the military and worked for the government, and knowing Norwich’s experiential-learning model, I have a very strong conviction that whatever I’m doing for research should be something that I can take into the classroom to teach the students electronics and electromagnetics,” he says, “—something that makes me a stronger teacher.
+When Prairie joined Norwich’s faculty in 2008, he initially hesitated to engage his students in his flute-making hobby.
+“Having been in the military and worked for the government, and knowing Norwich’s experiential-learning model, I have a very strong conviction that whatever I’m doing for research should be something that I can take into the classroom to teach the students electronics and electromagnetics,” he says, “something that makes me a stronger teacher.”

-Although the idea is still in the conceptual phase, it gave rise to several senior projects, including one that looked into assistive technology to help someone without fully functioning hands fret a guitar, and another that evolved into a mechatronic banjo.
+Although the idea is still conceptual, it gave rise to several senior projects, including one that looked into assistive technology to help someone without fully functioning hands fret a guitar, and another that evolved into a mechatronic banjo.
 “The students learned a ton about power electronics because they had to charge up big capacitors and release lots of currents all at once.
 And they got the banjo to work.”

 The Craft of Engineering

-As history and pre-history have borne out, it doesn’t take a PhD to make a flute.
-Using trial and error, “someone with no math background can make a really nice- sounding Native American–style flute,” he affirms.
+As history and pre-history have borne out, it doesn’t take a Ph.D. to make a flute.
+Using trial and error, “someone with no math background can make a really nice-sounding Native American-style flute,” he says.
 Prairie, however, prefers to approach flute-making in the manner of an engineer.
 “I determine which flute I want.
 I do the math and punch in the numbers.
 And out pops a spreadsheet with data.”
 Still, he admits that he initially drills the holes smaller than the calculations advise.
 “I’m always tweaking at the end.
-That’s where the crafting part comes in.
+That’s where crafting comes in.

 The Prairie Flute.
 That has a nice ring.